kylejgillett/sounderpy/joss-paper/paper.md

 atmospheric properties, which is vital in describing the past, current, and future state of the atmosphere.
-The need for thorough analysis of the atmosphere's vertical properties has been recognized since the early 20th century, during the advent of "free-air" observations (soundings) using kites, balloons, and aircraft [@Byers:1934].
+The need for thorough analysis of the atmosphere's vertical properties has been recognized since the early 20th century, during the advent of "free-air" observations (soundings) using kites, balloons, and aircraft.

 Normalizing the analysis of meteorological data ensures that meaningful comparisons can be drawn across different datasets.
 Reliable statistics and analogs can then be